nickpolizogopoulos/game-hub-application/README.md

-# React - GameHub AppLication
+# React - GameHub Application

 This is my first React project using TypeScript and Chakra UI during my React v18 course.